gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-and-alpha.md

  and OpenGL related to alpha.

-The biggest difference between OpenGL and WebGL is that OpenGL renders to a backbuffer that is not composited with anything so, or effectively not composited with anything by the OS's window manager, so it doesn't matter what your alpha is.
+The biggest difference between OpenGL and WebGL is that OpenGL renders to a backbuffer that is not composited with anything, or effectively not composited with anything by the OS's window manager, so it doesn't matter what your alpha is.

-WebGL is composited by the browser with the web page and the default is to use pre-multiplied alpha the same as .png `<img>` tags with transparency and 2d canvas tags.
+WebGL is composited by the browser with the web page and the default is to use pre-multiplied alpha the same as .png `<img>` tags with transparency and 2D canvas tags.

 WebGL has several ways to make this more like OpenGL.

 ### #1) Tell WebGL you want it composited with non-premultiplied alpha

     gl = canvas.getContext("webgl", {
-      premultipliedAlpha: false  // Ask non-premultiplied alpha
+      premultipliedAlpha: false  // Ask for non-premultiplied alpha });
-    });

 The default is true.

-Of course the result will still be composited over page with whatever background color ends up being under the canvas (the canvas's background color, the canvas's container background color, the page's background color, the stuff behind the canvas if the canvas has a z-index > 0, etc....) in other words, the color CSS defines for that area of the webpage.
+Of course the result will still be composited over the page with whatever background color ends up being under the canvas (the canvas's background color, the canvas's container background color, the page's background color, the stuff behind the canvas if the canvas has a z-index > 0, etc....) in other words, the color CSS defines for that area of the webpage.

-I really good way to find if you have any alpha problems is to set the canvas's background to a bright color like red.
+A really good way to find if you have any alpha problems is to set the canvas's background to a bright color like red.
 You'll immediately see what is happening.